 Each individual or legal entity must notify FINMA prior to acquiring or selling a direct or indirect qualified participation in a bank organised under Swiss law.
-This notification duty also applies if a qualified shareholder increases or reduces its qualified participation and attains, falls below or exceeds 10, 20, 33 or 50 per cent of the capital or voting rights in the bank.
+This notification duty also applies if a qualified shareholder increases or reduces its qualified participation and attains, falls below or exceeds 10 per cent, 20 per cent, 33 per cent or 50 per cent of the capital or voting rights in the bank.
 The notification must include a declaration of whether the participation is held for its own account and whether any options or similar rights have been granted over the participation.